Allanraj/MyProject/README.md

 ### Resources
 Your repository should include the following:

-- Python script for your analysis
+- Python script for your analysis: Mypythonproject.py
-- Results figure/saved file
+- Results figure/saved file: Plots/
 - Dockerfile for your experiment: N/A
 - runtime-instructions in a file named RUNME.md